nok/sklearn-porter/readme.md

     </tbody>
 </table>

-✓ = is full-featured,　ᴱ = embedded model data,　* = default language
+✓ = is full-featured,　ᴱ = with embedded model data,　ᴵ = with imported model data,　* = default language

 ## Installation